martingegenleitner/cte-csi-demo/README.md

 Small Golang Demo App that stores and displays a simple picture.
 It will be used to demonstrate transparent encryption of application data in container environments with THALES CipherTrust Transparent Encryption for Kubernetes ([CTE for Kubernetes](https://thalesdocs.com/ctp/cte-con/cte-k8s/latest/index.html)).

-Watch the [video](demo-video.mkv) to see the final setup in action!

 ## Run the app locally

 ```shell